 When firefighters are called to extinguish a fire in an older building, the flames may not be their only hazard.
-Many older buildings contain asbestos, a durable mineral that’s now known to cause the rare and aggressive cancer mesothelioma.
+Many older buildings contain asbestos, a durable mineral that’s now known to cause cancers like mesothelioma.
 Firefighters are twice as likely to develop mesothelioma than the general population because of their high rates of asbestos exposure.

 Why Are Firefighters at Risk of Mesothelioma?

 Asbestos is a durable mineral that’s resistant to heat, water, and sound — which made it a choice building material throughout most of the 20th century.
-In fact, from the 1930s to the late 1970s, asbestos was used to construct nearly all homes and other buildings.
+In fact, from the 1930s to the late 1970s, asbestos was used to construct thousands of homes and other buildings.

 How Asbestos Exposure Causes Mesothelioma